Installation

 Configure your Git provider

-Provider Webhook URL Secret field
+Provider Webhook URL Authentication

-GitHub https://yourdomain.com/cipi/webhook Secret
+GitHub https://yourdomain.com/cipi/webhook X-Hub-Signature-256 HMAC — use CIPI_WEBHOOK_TOKEN as Secret

-GitLab https://yourdomain.com/cipi/webhook Secret token
+GitLab https://yourdomain.com/cipi/webhook X-Gitlab-Token header — same token value

 The token to use is stored in .env as CIPI_WEBHOOK_TOKEN.
 You can also retrieve it any time with: